3.24.2026

 For the scenarios I will be adding in tables to randomly determine German aircraft mix when it is unclear what was being used.
 The red numbers on the table that follows indicate this uncertainty.

-Most of the scenarios are small in scope, which usually means one side would be potentially out of the fight early in the game.
-However, I have some ideas on using one plane per player on the smaller scenarios that should help make games last a bit longer - more on that to come as I organize my adaptations for Check Your 6!
+Most of the scenarios featuring Baer's service in the 103rd are small in scope, which usually means one side would be potentially out of the fight early in the game.
+However, I have some ideas on using one plane per player for the smaller scenarios that should help make games last a bit longer - more on that to come as I organize my adaptations for Check Your 6!
 Great War.

 2.11.2026